 How do I choose the right mattress?

-It takes time and effort to find the ideal mattress, but it is certainly well worth it.
-All of the mattress buying guidelines suggest you focus on what you need to feel comfortable for your specific body type.
-If you do so, you’ll find a mattress that is the perfect fit for you.
+Finding the best mattress takes time and effort, but it is certainly well worth it.
+All mattress-buying guidelines suggest you focus on what you need to feel comfortable for your specific body type.
+If you do so, you’ll find a new mattress that is the perfect fit for you.

 How firm should my mattress be?

 The firmness of a mattress significantly impacts how comfortable or supported you feel while sleeping.
-Moreover, regarding how to choose mattress firmness, just remember that a rigid design is recommended for stomach and back sleepers, heavier people, hot sleepers, and those with mobility problems.
+Regarding how to choose mattress firmness, just remember that a rigid design is recommended for stomach and back sleepers, heavier people, hot sleepers, and those with mobility problems.

-Most mattress softness guides claim that this type of firmness is ideal for side sleepers, individuals with back problems, those who want to sink into their mattresses, and couples.
+Most mattress softness guides claim that this firmness is ideal for side sleepers, individuals with back problems, those who want to sink into their mattresses, and couples.

 What kind of mattress do I need depending on my sleeping position?

 In contrast, stomach sleepers require a firm hybrid or foam construction.
-Finally, if you are a combination sleeper and wonder how to choose a mattress, keep in mind that a medium-firm mattress is your best bet.
+Finally, if you are a combination sleeper wondering how to choose a mattress, keep in mind that a medium-firm mattress is your best bet.